EcmaTC53/lexicon/README.md

 ```bash
 npx lexify
 ```
 This will generate the html and jsonld files and drop them into the docs folder.
-The docs folder will be automatically published to http://EcmaTC53.github.io/lexicon when you push to the repository.
+The docs folder will be automatically published to http://EcmaTC53.github.io/lexicon when you push to the repository on master, or merge a pull request.

 You can modify the HTML output by editing ```template\lexicon.mustache```